russeljoshmusongeng/ECE2112_ACPA_MUSONG_FOLDER/README.md

 # Why this Matters
 The goal of this project is to learn the basics of Python programming in a hands-on way.
 It shows that I can write, run, and explain simple Python programs step by step.

+For further explanation about the codes refer to the main file.